Azure best practices for network security

 - Requires requests from the same user/client session to reach the same back-end virtual machine.
 Examples of this are shopping cart apps and web mail servers.

-- Accepts only a secure connection, so unencrypted communication to the server is not an acceptable option.
+- Accepts only a secure connection, so unencrypted communication to the server isn't an acceptable option.

 - Requires multiple HTTP requests on the same long-running TCP connection to be routed or load balanced to different back-end servers.